Sombrero64/MiniScript/docs/index.md

 5. The dollar sign must be at the beginning of the entry in order to call a variable.
 6. Comments uses number sign (`#`), and it must be at the beginning of the line.

-Ever scene I got started programming, I wanted my own language.
-I only made this to improve my interpreter programming skills, and this is my first interpreter I ever wrote for an actual language.

 ```
 set number 0